Mattjesc/Extras/R/README.md

-# Data Analysis and Visualization on House Rent Dataset
+# Comprehensive Data Analysis and Visualization on House Rent Dataset

 This project involves exploring, cleaning, manipulating, and visualizing a dataset related to accommodation options in various cities in India.
 The primary objective is to derive insights and analyze trends that can help understand the rental market better.